 Kids don’t have enough opportunities to be involved in real problem solving

 School assignments are generally paper or computer based and very controlled to the lesson at hand.
 This doesn’t provide opportunities for the mind of your child to engage in the kind of problem solving that almost any home improvement project comes up to.
 It’s great to see a parent work through what to do if a piece of baseboard is cut slightly short or to work to reset a paver that isn’t quite level on a patio.
-A major reason to involve kids in your simple projects is that these simple projects still run into complications and if they are around and engaged with the resolution, they will feel some level of power to deal with these things themselves.
+A major reason to involve kids in your simple projects is that these projects still run into complications and if they are around and engaged with the resolution, they will feel some level of power to deal with these things themselves.
 This will require patience (sometimes more than I have) and it could slow a project down, but this is the practical way to use the power of neuroscience to raise resilient children.

 Becoming Mentally Strong starts with actually feeling useful